 Doug raises his right hand, twelve cans hanging from his knuckles.

-From the looks of it, the pit hasn’t been used since we’d last been there, the remnants of Alek’s old journals – ceremoniously burned – still lying charred along the outer edges.
+From the looks of it, the pit hasn’t seen much use since we’d last been there, the remnants of Alek’s old journals still lying charred along the outer edges.

 “Give me a beer before we start the heavy lifting, huh?” pants Lindsay, wiping her nose on the sleeve of her old man’s army jacket.
 Aleks, nursing a papercut from the brown paper bag, pops the tab before handing one over.